iiiii7d/pymcfunc/docs/reference.rst

    No spaces are allowed in a specific parameter.

+   .. versionadded:: 0.0

 .. py:exception:: OptionError

    The option given is not in the list of allowed options.

+   .. versionadded:: 0.0

 .. py:exception:: OnlyOneAllowed

    Only one parameter is allowed, but two were given.

+   .. versionadded:: 0.0

 .. py:exception:: InvalidParameterError

    The parameter is invalid because another parameter is at its default value of None.

+   .. versionadded:: 0.0

 .. py:exception:: CaretError

    Not all coordinates of a set use '^'.

+   .. versionadded:: 0.0

+.. py:exception:: MissingError

+   A parameter that had been made mandatory due to another parameter is not stated, and that parameter has a default value of None.

+   .. versionadded: 0.1